wanglab-broad/harmonics/README.md

 ```
 For a list of parameters, their meanings, and their types, run `help(hm.sfilter)`.

-Alternatively, we can run `hm.sfilter` from the shell:
+Alternatively, one can run `hm.sfilter` from the shell:
 ```bash
 harmonics \
 --read_path /path/to/your/data.h5ad \